NickLeko/PriorAuthorizationCopilot/README.md

 These failures are **administrative**, not clinical.

 Most tools attempt to “optimize approval” using opaque models.
-This system instead prioritizes **auditability, determinism, and refusal when certainty is unavailable**.
+This system instead prioritizes **determinism, explicit missingness handling, and failure transparency**.

 ---